Zedeldi/monocleOS/README.md

 ### Reporting Bugs

 If you find more ~~bad coding~~ mishaps, please let me know, and I'll try to figure something out when I'm bored.
 Any suggestions are welcome!
-Attach as many relevant logs, screenshots, etc. as possible - Note: when installing, the `INSTALL.sh` script will output to `monocleOS_Install.log`.
+Attach as many relevant logs, screenshots, etc. as possible - note: when installing, the `INSTALL.sh` script will output to `monocleOS_Install.log`.

 ## Todo